glaubius/breshka-garden/content/hunt-hendrix.taylor2024.md

 Creation of working class in 1800s not as automatic process, but built by formerly individual guild members coming to collective idea that they were workers in opposition to aristocracy and owners.
 9

 Durkheim: pre-modern societies had solidarity based on sameness (I think in opposition to other, which forms ethnicity), but modern societies form solidarity on difference because we need various skills to survive, since hardly anyone is self-sufficient.
-Cf perils of horizontality in protest era in Bevins If We Burn 11-12
+Cf perils of horizontality in protest era in [[bevins2023 |  Bevins If We Burn]] 11-12

 Comparison of Marx and Durkheim on solidarity 13-14